neondatabase/website/content/docs/manage/overview.md

 ![Neon object hierarchy](/docs/manage/neon_object_hierarchy.jpg)

-## Neon account or organization
+## Neon account

-This is the Neon account or Neon organization you signed up with.
+This is the Neon account you signed up with.
 Neon supports signing up with an email, GitHub, Google, or partner account.

-### API keys

-API keys are global and belong to the Neon account.
+**API keys** are global and belong to the Neon account.
 API keys are used with the [Neon API](https://api-docs.neon.tech/reference/getting-started-with-neon-api) to create and manage Neon projects or objects within a Neon project.
 While there is no strict limit on the number of API keys you can create, we recommend keeping it under 10,000 per Neon account.
 For more about API keys, see [Manage API keys](/docs/manage/api-keys).

+## Organizations

+Neon's Organizations feature allows you organize and manage a team's projects under a single Neon account — with billing, role management, and project transfer capabilities all in one accessible location in the Neon Console.

 ## Projects

-A project is the top-level object in the Neon object hierarchy.
-It is a container for all objects except for API keys, which are global and work with any project owned by your Neon account.
+A project is a container for all objects except for API keys, which are global and work with any project owned by your Neon account.
 Branches, computes, roles, and databases belong to a project.
 A Neon project also defines the region where project resources reside.
 A Neon account can have multiple projects, but plan limits define the number of projects per Neon account.
 For more information, see [Manage projects](/docs/manage/projects).

 ## Default branch

 Data resides in a branch.
 Each Neon project is created with a default branch called `main`.
 This initial branch is also your project's root branch, which cannot be deleted.
 After creating more branches, you can designate a different branch as your default branch, but your root branch cannot be deleted.
 You can create child branches from any branch in your project.
 Each branch can contain multiple databases and roles.
 Plan limits define the number of branches you can create in a project and the amount of data per branch.
 To learn more, see [Manage branches](/docs/manage/branches).

-## R/W and Read Replica computes
+## R/W computes and Read Replicas

 A compute is a virtualized computing resource that includes vCPU and memory for running applications.
 In the context of Neon, a compute runs Postgres.
 When you create a project in Neon, a primary R/W (read/write) compute is created for a project's default branch.
 Neon supports both R/W and [Read Replica](/docs/introduction/read-replicas) computes.
 A branch can have a single primary R/W compute but supports multiple Read Replica computes.
 To connect to a database that resides on a branch, you must connect via a R/W or Read Replica compute associated with the branch.
 Your Neon plan defines the resources (vCPU and RAM) available to your R/W and Read Replica computes.
 For more information, see [Manage computes](/docs/manage/endpoints).
 Compute size, autoscaling, and autosuspend (scale-to-zero) are all settings that are configured for R/W and Read Replica computes.